Vandivier/afterecon/content/2014-11-14-top-5-ways-mother-jones-and-the-left-heading-the-right-direction-for-now-at-least.md

 ---
-title: Top 5 Ways Mother Jones and the Left Heading the Right Direction!
-(For Now at Least)
+title: "Top 5 Ways Mother Jones and the Left Heading the Right Direction!
+(For Now at Least)"
 date: 2014-11-14 16:09:39
 author: John Vandivier
 ---